magento/merchdocs/src/reports/sales-reports.md

 1. On the _Admin_ sidebar, go to **Reports**.

-1. Choose the reports you want to refresh.
+1. Choose the reports to refresh.

 1. To update statistics, click **here** in the text.